Skip to main content

 1. Go to KakaoCloud Console > Beyond Compute Service > GPU.

-2. In the Volume menu, select the volume for detailed information.
+2. In the Volume menu, select the volume you want to inspect.

-- Click the link to move to the snapshot schedule list
+- Click to view the snapshot schedule list

 Snapshot tab

-You can view information about snapshots created from the volume.
-For more information, please refer to Create and manage snapshots/schedule.
+You can view snapshots created from the selected volume.
+For more information, refer to Create and manage snapshots.

 1. Go to KakaoCloud Console > Beyond Compute Service > GPU.